top of page

 Book Signing

-Authors: Queen Afua, Shafia Monroe, Paul Farber, Chef Chrystal
+Authors: Queen Afua, Shafia Monroe, and Chef Chrystal

 7:00pm